← Back To Navigation

 This document provides a comprehensive framework for the evaluation of ideas, concepts, narratives, and strategic actions.
 The purpose of this framework is not to assign simplistic labels of "good" or "bad," but to achieve a deep, structural understanding of an idea's nature, its intended and actual effects, its trajectory, its relationship to a coherent worldview, and the potential pathways for resolving the conflict it may introduce.

-The framework is divided into two sections: the first provides a guide for the human evaluators, focusing on critical thinking and qualitative analysis.
+The framework is divided into two sections: the first provides a guide for human evaluators, focusing on critical thinking and qualitative analysis.
 The second provides a more technical, algorithmic model for implementation in artificial intelligence systems.
 Both are based on the same core principles.

 Section 1: Instructions for Human Evaluators